nttdatapay/nttdatapay-android-java-demo/README.md

 ## Installation
 1. Download the ndpsaipaycheckout-release.aar.
-2. Copy the .aar file under libs folder.
+2. Copy the .aar file under the libs folder.
 3. In build.gradle(Module) add the following implementation

     ```
      implementation(files('libs/ndpsaipaycheckout-release.aar'))

+     implementation libs.volley
     ```

 4. Change the minSDK version to 24 in build.gradle(Module:app)
-5. Add the below user permission in manifest file `AndroidManifest.xml`:
+5. Add the below user permission in the manifest file.
+     `AndroidManifest.xml`:
      ```xml
      <uses-permission android:name="android.permission.INTERNET" />

-6. Refere the MainActivity.java file, this includes all merchant level settings and response handling
+6. Refer to the MainActivity.java file.
+This includes all merchant level settings and response handling.

 ## Configuration
 1. Change the details from MainActivity.java file
 2. Update merchantId, password, prodid, keys etc.
-3. For MultiProdcut transactions
+3. For MultiProduct transactions
     - set prodid to Multi
         ```
         newPayIntent.putExtra("prodid", "Multi");